 She is the author of multiple CEQA and land use related articles including “Caught Between a CEQA Rock and General Plan Hard Place,” California Public Law Journal August 2013; CEQA: A Vehicle for Consideration and Protection of Native American Traditional Cultural Properties and Cultural Landscapes,” Riverside Lawyer Magazine October 2012; and "Case Law on the Limits of CEQA Review for Design Review Is Good News for Cities and Counties Looking to Bring in New Development,” California Public Law Journal November 2011.
 She lectures regularly on topics such as current trends in CEQA case law, the use of the joint defense privilege by public agencies, and the preparation and defense of water supply analyses in CEQA documents.

 Sarah serves on the California Special District Association’s Public Works Coalition committee as an advocate for CEQA reform and is a past member of the executive committee of the State Bar of California Real Property Section.
 Super Lawyers Business Edition selected her as a Super Lawyer for her work in environmental law in 2015.
-Northern California Super Lawyers Magazine selected her as a “Northern California Super Lawyer” for Land Use Law in 2013 and 2014, as a “Northern California Rising Star” for Land Use Law from 2009 to 2012, and placed her on the “Top Women Attorneys in Northern California” list in 2014.
+Northern California Super Lawyers Magazine selected her as a “Northern California Super Lawyer” for Land Use Law in 2013, 2014 and 2015, as a “Northern California Rising Star” for Land Use Law from 2009 to 2012, and placed her on the “Top Women Attorneys in Northern California” list in 2014.